lwtnn/lwtnn/README.md

 After running `make`, there are some required steps:

 ##### 1) Save your network output file
 Make sure you saved your architecture, weights and created your input variable file.
-See this link for the correct procedure in doing all of this.
-(Link to this in the wiki??)
+See [the lwtnn Keras Converter wiki page][weightsInputs] for the correct procedure in doing all of this.

 If your are using the _sequential API_:
 ```